How to tame penguins: Advancing to high-precision measurements of $\phi_d$ and $\phi_s$: -Symmetry Breaking

 \section{$SU(3)$-Symmetry Breaking}

 The main systematic uncertainty associated with our fit framework is related to the violation of the $SU(3)$ flavour symmetry.
 Generically, this symmetry is broken at the 20\% level, as illustrated by the ratios between the kaon and pion decay constants or between the $D_s$ and $D$ meson decay constants \cite{FLAG:2024oxs}.
-However, non-factorisable contributions to $SU(3)$ symmetry breaking are actually much smaller.
-In Ref.\ \cite{Barel:2020jvf} we concluded that in the $B\to J/\psi X$ decay channels deviations from factorisation can be constrained to be smaller than 50\%, which is remarkable given that factorisation is a priori not expected to work well in these decays.
-If we assume non-factorisable effects up to 50\% and $SU(3)$-breaking effects up to 20\%, this conservatively puts non-factorisable $SU(3)$-breaking effects at the 10\% level \cite{Barel:2020jvf}, or smaller.
+However, $SU(3)$ symmetry breaking can be split between factorisable and non-factorisable contributions, where the latter are expected to be subdominant and no large effects have yet been observed \cite{Barel:2020jvf}.
 Since we only include measurements of CP asymmetries in the various fit strategies, we only rely on the $SU(3)$ flavour symmetry assumption in Eq.\ \eqref{eq:SU3_pen}, which only get corrections from non-factorisable $SU(3)$-breaking effects.
 We thus do not have to rely on Eq.\ \eqref{eq:SU3_had}, and are therefore not affected by the larger factorisable $SU(3)$-breaking effects.

 By contrast, the experimental inputs from branching fraction measurements do rely on Eq.\ \eqref{eq:SU3_had} and are affected by both factorisable and non-factorisable $SU(3)$-breaking effects.
 The use of branching fraction information to constrain the penguin effects in $\phi_d$ and $\phi_s$ has been explored in previous analyses \cite{DeBruyn:2014oga,Bel:2015wha}.
 However, given the increased experimental precision on the CP asymmetries and in order to minimise the systematic uncertainty associated with $SU(3)$-breaking effects, we do not consider these inputs here.